Understanding ‘prior permission’ under

 from the FCRA department.

-from the FCRA department on case to case basis. the organisation does not have permanent FCRA registration
+prior permission from the FCRA department on case

+i. the organisation does not have permanent FCRA

-the FCRA registration number has been cancelled by
+ii. the FCRA registration number has been cancelled

-the association is instructed by the Central Government
+iii. the association is instructed by the Central

 to prohibit any organisation from receiving foreign